AmericanGeezus/TeamsFunctions/README.md

 ### Call Queues

 Microsoft has selected a GUID as the Identity the `CsCallQueue` scripts are a bit cumbersome.
 The Searchstring parameter is available, and utilised as a basic input method for `TeamsCallQueue` CmdLets.
 They query by *DisplayName*, which comes with a drawback for the `Set`-command: It requires a unique result.
-Also uses Filenames instead of IDs when adding Audio Files. <br/>Hope these make managing Call Queues easier.
+Also uses Filenames instead of IDs when adding Audio Files.
+Microsoft is continuing to improve these scripts, so I hope these can stand the test of time and make managing Call Queues easier.

 | Function                | Alias          | Underlying Function | Description                                                        |
 | ----------------------- | -------------- | ------------------- | ------------------------------------------------------------------ |